Cristian Garín

 Cristian Ignacio Garín Medone ([ˈkɾistjaŋ ɡaˈɾin]; born 30 May 1996) is a Chilean professional tennis player.
-He has been ranked as high as world No. 17 by the Association of Tennis Professionals (ATP) in singles, which he first achieved on 13 September 2021, and is the current Chilean No. 2.
-He also has a career-high doubles ranking of world No. 206, achieved on 10 May 2021.
+He has a career-high ATP singles ranking of world No. 17, achieved on 13 September 2021 and a doubles ranking of No. 206, achieved on 10 May 2021.
+He is currently the No. 1 singles player from Chile.

 Garín became the youngest Chilean player to win an ATP Tour match, by defeating Dušan Lajović at 16 years and 8 months old in the first round of the 2013 VTR Open.
 He was the winner of the 2013 Junior French Open, beating Alexander Zverev in the final.

 Garín has won five ATP tour titles, all on clay courts.
 In early 2019, he achieved his first consistent results in the ATP Tour, reaching three finals in five tournaments: he finished runner-up in the 2019 Brasil Open, won his first ATP title at the 2019 U.S. Men's Clay Court Championships, and won his second title at the 2019 BMW Open.
 Garín obtained his third title at the 2020 Córdoba Open.
 By winning his first ATP Tour 500 title at the 2020 Rio Open, Garín became the sixth-ever Chilean man to be ranked in the top 20.